-A devoted recitalist, she has appeared with the Brooklyn Art Song Society, Lyric Fest of Philadelphia, Joy in Singing, Trinity Concerts at One, the American Liszt Society, the Half Moon Music Festival, Art Song at the Old Stone House, the Brooklyn New Music Collective, the Philadelphia Lieder Society, SongFusion, and Vox 3 Collective, and was a featured performer at the 2016 New Music Gathering.
+A devoted recitalist, she has been on the artist roster of the Brooklyn Art Song Society since 2012, and has appeared with Lyric Fest of Philadelphia, Joy in Singing, Trinity Concerts at One, the American Liszt Society, the Half Moon Music Festival, Art Song at the Old Stone House, the Brooklyn New Music Collective, the Philadelphia Lieder Society, SongFusion, and Vox 3 Collective, and was a featured performer at the 2016 New Music Gathering.
 She premiered Bernard Rands’ Folk Songs and Glen Roven’s The Vineyard Songs and Six Ancient Chinese Songs.

-Ms. Strickling was a vocal fellow at the Tanglewood Music Center in 2013 and 2014, a resident artist at the Steans Music Institute at Ravinia in 2012, a recipient of the Marc and Eva Stern Fellowship at SongFest in 2011 and 2012, and performed in “The Song Continues…” with Marilyn Horne – Weill Music Institute’s 2012 Professional Training Program at Carnegie Hall.
+Ms. Strickling was granted a 2016 Artist Residency with the Yellow Barn Music Festival.
+She was vocal fellow at the Tanglewood Music Center in 2013 and 2014, a resident artist at the Steans Music Institute at Ravinia in 2012, a recipient of the Marc and Eva Stern Fellowship at SongFest in 2011 and 2012, and performed in The Song Continues…with Marilyn Horne – Weill Music Institute’s 2012 Professional Training Program at Carnegie Hall.